What's the difference between product leadership and product management?

 • Treating corporate resources wisely while pursuing ambitious goals

-Entrepreneurial PMs don't wait for perfect conditions or complete information—they move forward with calculated risks, learn fast, and adapt.
+Entrepreneurial PMs don't wait for perfect conditions or complete information - they move forward with calculated risks, learn fast, and adapt.
+For founders taking this further, see our startup idea validation guide and venture building guide.

-User empathy isn't a soft skill—it's the foundation of product sense.
+User empathy isn't a soft skill - it's the foundation of product sense.
 It means developing a 'user mentality' that lets you feel pain points deeply, understand problems within their ecosystem, and relate authentically to customer needs and stakeholder expectations.
+In the Innovation Mode methodology, this begins with The Problem Framing Template - a structured approach to understanding the user's current state, ideal state, and the gap between them.

 • Don't just ask what they want; observe what they do and struggle with